 Mold is a Naturally Occurring Phenomenon

-Remember, mold spores are all around us, just waiting for an optimally moist environment to present itself before they take root.
-One of the best ways of preventing a mold outbreak in your basement, kitchen, or bathroom is to purchase a dehumidifier.
-Dehumidifiers remove excess moisture from the air which makes it less likely mold will take up residence in your home.
+Remember, mold spores are all around us.
+It’s just waiting for an optimally moist environment to present itself before they take root.
+One of the best ways of preventing a mold outbreak in your basement.
+As well as your kitchen or bathroom.
+For it is to purchase a dehumidifier.
+Dehumidifiers remove excess moisture from the air.
+All which makes it less likely mold will take up residence in your home.

 It’s generally recommended that a room’s humidity level should be around 50% in the summer and 30% in the winter.
 A hygrometer is an easy to use device that allows you to measure a room’s humidity.
 There are other tell tale signs that you can use to determine if a room in your home is too humid.
 For example, if you notice condensation building on the inside of your windows or peeling wall paper, it’s safe to say that the room in question may soon be faced with a mold problem (if it isn’t already).